 My memory is muddy, what’s this river that I’m in?

-New Orleans is sinking man, and I don’t wanna swim ….
+New Orleans is sinking, man, and I don’t want to swim.
 The Tragically Hip

 Special report: How New Orleans is making a ‘serious problem’ worse with its levees, pumping stations